torressa/cspy/docs/how_to.rst

         	new_res[1] += edge_data['weight']
         	return new_res

 Your custom REF can then be passed with this format, into the algorithm of choice using the ``REF`` argument (see individual algorithms for details).

-Note that for the :class:`BiDirectional` algorithm, due to the properties of the algorithm, if you want to use this feature, you have to pass two custom REFs: one for the forward search and one for the backward search.
-Where the backward REF has to be the inverse of the forward REF, otherwise the algorithm will not return a meaningful path (`Tilk et al 2017`_).
-It is up to the user to ensure this is the case.
+As a word of warning, it is up to the user to ensure the custom REF behaves appropriately.
+Otherwise, you will most likely either stall the algorithms, get an exception saying that a resource feasible path could not be found, or get a path that's not very meaningfull.

+For a simple example of custom REFs, please see the `unittest`_.

+For an intermediate example, see below.

+For more advanced examples, see the `examples`_ folder.

 Simple Example